nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_01-INTRO.md

 ### Practice: Update Yer Critters Construction

-Refactor your critter classes to make your `__init__` method accept three arguments
+Refactor your critter classes to make your `__init__` method accept two arguments

 1. `name`
-2. `species`
-2. `date_added`
+2. `breed`

-Once defined this way, you can send those values as parameters when you create each instance
+Once defined this way, you can send those values as parameters when you create each instance.